 Deliverables Due date 1.
 Activity 1 - Strategic resource planning and management Strategic zone policy planning meets the future requirements of industry.
-Ongoing Support the recovery of the oyster aquaculture sector from the spat shortage following the POMs outbreak in Tasmania in early 2016.
+Ongoing Continue to support the recovery of the oyster aquaculture sector from the spat shortage following the POMS outbreak in Tasmania in early 2016, COVID-19 impacts and Vibrio outbreaks.
 Ongoing Zone policy templates and procedures remain up to date with changing circumstances that impact on zone policy development.
 Ongoing Allocation of Oyster lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements including processes related to the Aquaculture Tenure Allocation Board (ATAB).
+Ongoing
-Ongoing Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed; such as Sector-based aquaculture strategies, ATAB procedures etc. Ongoing

-Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
-Ongoing Review zones with oyster allocations, for use, productivity and commonly occurring operational concerns.
-Ongoing Finalisation of the review of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 and commence implementation.
-Ongoing Continuing to implement the Standard Lease and Licence Conditions Policy.
-Ongoing Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
-Ongoing 2.
-Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Develop, review and implement aquaculture zone policies to ensure the Intertidal Mollusc (Oyster) sector: Ongoing Has access to aquaculture zones which allow for current and future requirements, including sector-wide or zone-specific needs arising from climate change; and Has access to adequate farming area within aquaculture zones (e.g total hectares).
-Provides surety to continued access of a public resource that may no otherwise be provided outside of an aquaculture zone. t Can consider diversifying operations to other species, such as algae to assist in the recovery of the sector following spat supply shortage in 2017/18.
-Finalise development of an aquaculture zone in the Ceduna area.
-Al tasks associated with zone policy development activities are undertaken and completed.
-Maintenance of core policy development activities and processes, including industry consultation and liaison.
-Ongoing Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
-Ongoing PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
-Ongoing 3.
-Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence Intertidal Mollusc (Oyster) zone Ongoing development processes including development legislation, Marine Parks and marine mining activity. • Ongoing participation in broader government processes, at a national and state level.
+1 • Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed, such as Sector-based aquaculture strategies, ATAB procedures etc. Ongoing • Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
+Ongoing • Review zones with oyster allocations, for use, productivity and commonly occurring operational concerns.
+Ongoing • Commence implementation of the reviewed Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013.
+30 June 2023 • Continuing to implement the Standard Lease and Licence Conditions Policy.
+Ongoing • Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
+Ongoing 2. tivities 2 & 3 - Zone policy review and development of new regions emerging sectors • Develop, review and implement aquaculture zone policies to ensure the Intertidal Mollusc (Oyster) sector: Ongoing Has access to aquaculture zones which allow for current and future requirements, including sector-wide or zone-specific needs arising from climate change; and Has access to adequate farming area within aquaculture zones (e.g., total hectares).
+Provides surety to continued access of a public resource that may not otherwise be provided outside of an aquaculture zone.
+Can consider diversifying operations to other species, such as algae to assist in the recovery of the sector following spat supply shortage in 2017/18.
+Development of an aquaculture zone in the Ceduna area.
+All tasks associated with zone policy development activities are undertaken and completed. • Maintenance of core policy development activities and processes, including industry consultation and liaison.
+Ongoing • Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
+Ongoing • PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
+Ongoing 3. na tivity 4 - Provide input to, and alignment with, broader State and tional policy development activities and planning frameworks that pact on South Australian aquaculture zone development processes

+• Ongoing input to broader State and national policy, legislative and planning frameworks that influence Intertidal Mollusc (Oyster) zone development processes including development legislation, Marine Parks and marine mining activity.
+Ongoing • Ongoing participation in broader government processes, at a national and state level.
 Ongoing